Lighthouse Integrated Care

-Poetry and Legacy Work - allow Jake to help you unleash the healing power of poetry.
+Poetry and Legacy Work - unleash the healing power of poetry.
 Listen to poetry being read with or without music, primarily as a meditative, restorative, non-physical intervention.
-Jake also offers the opportunity to write poetry, or create a meaningful legacy, as a means of expressing what's being felt and experienced now and during the final stage of life.
+We also offer the opportunity to write poetry, or create a meaningful legacy, as a means of expressing what's being felt and experienced now and during the final stage of life.

 Practical Skills for Carers - a monthly group for caregivers (registration required) that combines practical skills, education and support.
 Each session covers a different topic - Mobility, Foods and Fluids, Toileting, Bathing and Oral Care, Body Changes, Infection Prevention and Control, Relaxation Techniques and Planning Ahead - to help you better support yourself and your loved one.

 Psychotherapy/Counselling - our Registered Psychotherapist provides counselling to clients dealing with complex/complicated grief, sudden or traumatic death and to bereaved parents.
 Support for palliative patients and facilitation of family conferences is also provided.